moebiussurfing/ofxSurfingDepthMap/README.md

 # ofxSurfingDepthMap

 *Depth-map shader based add-on.
-Developed for seamless integration with AI workflows and real-time 3D applications.*
+Developed for seamless OF scenes integration with AI workflows and real-time 3D applications.*

 ![](Screenshot.png)